openstat/Cyrillic-Charset-Detector/README.md

       $ ant

-to check that you have not broken the tests and to check the code style.
+to check if you have not broken the test or style checks.

 Example of usage